SteffenPL/steffenpl.github.io/src/research/projects/position-based-dynamics.md

 <div id="sim_1" class="flex drop-shadow-xl border-2 w-[240px]"></div>
 </div>

+I used this numerical method for both of my modelling projects, for example in the [cell migration model for plithotaxis](../cell-migration-model).

 ## The magic of position-based dynamics (PBD)

 The simulation above uses a very simple numerical method.
-In fact, [Matthias Müller](https://matthias-research.github.io/pages/challenges/challenges.html) challenges everyone to find a method that beats PBD in terms of
+In fact, [Matthias Müller](https://matthias-research.github.io/pages/challenges/challenges.html){target="_blank"} challenges everyone to find a method that beats PBD in terms of
 - accuracy[^1]
 - speed,